kashifkhan0771/utils/readME.md

 - **DirsIdentical**: Compares two directories to determine if they are identical.

 - **GetFileMetadata**: Retrieves metadata for a specified file path.
 Returns a `FileMetadata` struct that can be marshaled to JSON.

+### 17. Caching

+The caching package provides utilities for creating caching decorators to enhance the performance of functions by storing computed results.
+It includes both thread-safe and non-thread-safe implementations.

+- **CacheWrapper**: Is a non-thread-safe caching decorator.

+- **SafeCacheWrapper**: Is a thread-safe caching decorator.

 ---